 Why the shelter business?

 With Portland in danger of going off a budget cliff, Dooris asked Jordan why the city has shouldered so much in terms of homelessness.
-Historically, Multnomah County has been the entity responsible for social services in Portland, and that's still the case overall — the county heads the Joint Office of Homeless Services, which the city pays into, and it receives funds from the Metro Supportive Housing Services tax that Portland does not.
+Historically, Multnomah County has been the primary entity responsible for social services in Portland, although the city took point on providing services for single homeless adults prior to the creation of the Joint Office of Homeless Services in 2016.

 But for a few reasons, Portland picked up more and more slack during the pandemic, Jordan explained.